The Link Between Paranoia And Schizophrenia

 Causes of schizophrenia and paranoia

 The link between what causes paranoia and schizophrenia is complex and not fully understood.
 Genetic, environmental, and neurochemical risk factors likely contribute to the development of paranoia and schizophrenia.
-Research suggests that abnormalities in brain structure and function, particularly in areas related to perception, reasoning, and emotion processing, may play a role in developing paranoid symptoms in schizophrenia.
+Medically-reviewed research suggests that abnormalities in brain structure and function, particularly in areas related to perception, reasoning, and emotion processing, may play a role in developing paranoid symptoms in schizophrenia.

 Paranoia as a symptom of schizophrenia

 The American Psychiatric Association labels schizophrenia as a chronic brain disorder characterized by hallucinations, delusions, unusual behavior, disturbances in cognition, and difficulty appropriately expressing emotions.
+People with schizophrenia (formerly called “paranoid schizophrenia”) often experience delusions and hallucinations that may lead to negative symptoms like extreme paranoia.

 Although each person’s symptoms may vary, paranoia can be one of the prominent negative symptoms of schizophrenia.
 Paranoia is often characterized by intense and irrational mistrust or suspicion of others.
 They may believe that others are plotting against them, spying on them, or trying to harm them somehow.